openvinotoolkit/geti-sdk/notebooks/README.md

 3. Run `pip install -r requirements-notebooks.txt` to install the packages required to run the notebooks

-4. When the installation completes, run `jupyter lab` in your terminal.
+4. Create a `.env` file containing the login details for you Sonoma Creek instance, following the instructions in the [Credentials management](#credentials-management) box.

+5. In your terminal, navigate to the `notebooks` directory and execute the command `jupyter lab`.
 This will fire up the jupyter server and should take you straight to the jupyter web interface.

-5. The notebooks should show up in the side menu of the jupyter web interface.
+6. The notebooks should show up in the side menu of the jupyter web interface.

+> ### Credentials management
+> The notebooks rely on a `.env` file to load the login details for the SonomaCreek
+> instance which they run against.
+To provide the credentials for your SC instance,
+> create a file named `.env` directly in the `notebooks` directory.
+The file should have
+> the following contents:
+> ```shell
+> # SonomaCreek instance details
+> HOST=
+> USERNAME=
+> PASSWORD=
+> ```
+> Where you should of course fill the details appropriate for your instance.

 ## Notebooks
 The following notebooks are currently provided:
 - [001 create_project](001_create_project.ipynb) -- This notebook shows how to create